 Upwork is a booming freelancing marketplace connecting freelancers (remote job seekers) with clients (remote employers).
 Over 12 million freelancers are on Upwork, and three million jobs are posted on the platform daily.
 This makes the competition fierce and getting a job as a new freelancer challenging.

 Writing a winning Upwork proposal can give you a competitive edge and increase your chances of getting a job.
 Let's discuss the importance of writing an amazing proposal, along with top proposal tips to get more jobs on Upwork to grow your freelance business.

-An Upwork proposal is like a business proposal or cover letter, where you highlight your key offerings and how you make the client's life easier.
-A proposal should be short and concise and explain why an Upwork client should choose you over others.
+An Upwork proposal is like a business proposal or cover letter.
+This is where you highlight your key offerings and how you make this a successful project.
+An Upwork proposal should be short and concise and explain why an Upwork client should choose you over others.

 Why Are Upwork Proposals Important?

-With the number of freelancers on Upwork constantly increasing, getting yourself noticed is more difficult than ever.
-Each project gets multiple bids, and a client will need to choose among dozens of freelancers offering the same services.
+With the number of freelancers on Upwork constantly increasing, getting yourself noticed has become more difficult than ever.
+Each job posting gets multiple bids, and a client will need to choose among dozens of freelancers offering the same services.
 How can a client differentiate them?

-Here is where proposals come into the picture.
-Each freelancer can write a proposal and stand out from the rest of the freelancers bidding on the project.
+Here is where Upwork proposals come into the picture.
+Each freelancer can write a proposal and stand out from the rest of the freelancers bidding on the job posting.
 The key to landing projects on Upwork is to stand out and get noticed, which will only happen if you write winning proposals.

 Answer These Questions with Your Proposal

-We'll come to writing convincing proposals in a minute.
-First, you need to ensure that your proposal answers the following questions.
+We'll talk about how to write convincing Upwork proposals in a minute.
+But first, you need to ensure that it answers the following questions.

 Can You Do the Project?